Fractal dimension and the counting rule of the Goldstone modes

 \section{Abstract}

-It is argued that highly degenerate ground states arising from spontaneous symmetry breaking with a type-B Goldstone mode are scale-invariant, with a salient feature that the entanglement entropy $S(n)$ scales logarithmically with the block size $n$ in the thermodynamic limit.
+It is argued that there are a set of orthonormal basis states, which appear as highly degenerate ground states arising from spontaneous symmetry breaking with a type-B Goldstone mode, and they are scale-invariant, with a salient feature that the entanglement entropy $S(n)$ scales logarithmically with the block size $n$ in the thermodynamic limit.
 As it turns out, the prefactor is half the number of type-B Goldstone modes $N_B$.
-This is achieved by performing an exact singular value decomposition of the degenerate ground states, thus unveiling their self-similarities - the essence of a fractal.
+This is achieved by performing an exact Schmidt decomposition of the orthonormal basis states, thus unveiling their self-similarities in the real space--the essence of a fractal.
 Combining with a field-theoretic prediction [O. A. Castro-Alvaredo and B. Doyon, Phys.
-Rev. Lett. \textbf{108}, 120401 (2012)], we are led to the identification of the fractal dimension $d_f$ with the number of type-B Goldstone modes $N_B$ for quantum many-body systems undergoing spontaneous symmetry breaking.
+Rev. Lett. \textbf{108}, 120401 (2012)], we are led to the identification of the fractal dimension $d_f$ with the number of type-B Goldstone modes $N_B$ for the orthonormal basis states in quantum many-body systems undergoing spontaneous symmetry breaking.